HCP applicant FAQs

 International Student Visa Status

-No. A person on the H-1B visa is allowed to work in the U.S. and with sponsorship of their employer pursue a degree (part-time).
-When a person must switch to an F-1 student visa, they must enroll as a full-time student; that person is then ineligible to participate as an HCP student (part-time).
+No. A person on the H-1B visa is allowed to work in the U.S. and with the sponsorship of their employer to pursue a degree (part-time).
+If a non-immigrant visa holder must switch to an F-1 student visa, they must enroll as a full-time student; that person is then ineligible to participate as an HCP student (part-time).

 Part-time students who are working full-time are NOT eligible for assistantship positions.
 We encourage you to check with your employer to see if you qualify for tuition reimbursement from your company.